 - Increase in your itemized deductions

-Withholding and Retirement Income
+Withholding and retirement income

-You can have federal income taxes withheld from your:
+In fact, you can have federal income taxes withheld from your:

 - Traditional IRA withdrawals